dvesia/MLOps-Udacity/README.md

-# Machine Learning DevOps Engineer Udacity nanodegree program
+# Machine Learning DevOps Engineer

-This repository contains the projects covered during the Machine Learning DevOps Engineer Udacity program.
+This repository contains the projects covered during the [Machine Learning DevOps Engineer Udacity program](https://www.udacity.com/course/machine-learning-dev-ops-engineer-nanodegree--nd0821).
-In this program, I have developed the DevOps skills needed to automate the various aspects and stages of building and monitoring the machine learning model.
+During this program, I have developed the DevOps skills needed to automate the various aspects and stages of building and monitoring a machine learning model.